-- You will not be asked if you agree to take part in the future research studies. - You and your study doctor will not be told when or what type of research will be done. - You will not get reports or other information about any research that is done using your samples.
+- You will not be asked if you agree to take part in the future research studies. - You and your study doctor will not be told when or what type of research will be done.

 Unknown future research studies may include sequencing of all or part of your DNA.
 This is called genomic sequencing.
 Sequencing allows researchers to identify your genetic code.
 Changes in your genetic code may just be in your tumor tissue.
 These are called somatic changes.
 Changes may also be in your normal tissue and passed down through your family.
 For example, these genetic changes may be passed down to your children in the same way that eye and hair color are passed down.
 These are called germline changes.
 If only tumor tissue is sequenced, we will not know if a genetic change in your tumor is also in your normal tissue.
 This is why sometimes both normal tissue and tumor tissue are sequenced.
 This helps researchers understand if a genetic change happened only in your cancer tissue, or in your normal tissue as well.